Norway CV Writing Guide

 Carefully consider what to leave out of your CV and exclude anything that might give prospective employers a chance to discriminate against you.

-Finally, most employers expect your CV to be to be sent together with a cover letter.
+Finally, most employers expect your CV to be sent together with a cover letter.

 Check the spelling and grammar of your Norway CV.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and Norwegian or other language usage errors or if you need help in organizing your CV, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in Norwegian or other language or if you need help in organizing your CV, send it to a professional for assistance.

 Other Norway CV Info